No. 8 Squadron PAF: Airstrikes on Adampur

 On 9 September, the Officer Commanding of Haiders led a night bombing mission on Adampur during which heavy damage was inflicted on enemy infrastructure after which the bombers headed for Peshawar Airbase in order to meet up with the rest of the squadron.

 Airstrikes on Halwara

-After night fell on the 12th September, the squadron launched airstrikes on the Halwara Airbase.
+After night fell on 12 September, the squadron launched airstrikes on the Halwara Airbase.

 Airstrikes on Pathankot

-On the 13th of September, the squadron's B-57s struck the Pathankot Airbase dropping more than 8000lbs of payload through heavy ack-ack fire on the already battered Indian airbase.
+On 13 September, the squadron's B-57s struck the Pathankot Airbase dropping more than 8000lbs of payload through heavy ack-ack fire on the already battered Indian airbase.

-High-Altitude bombing on Sri Nagar
+High-altitude bombing on Sri Nagar

 On 14 September, the squadron took part in a daring daytime High level bombing mission on Srinagar Airbase.

 Airstrikes on Ambala

 The mauling of Ambala commenced on the night of 20 September with a solo raid by the famous 8-Pass Charlie of No. 7 Squadron followed up by No. 8 squadron's B-57s 15 minutes apart from each other.
 The fires started by 8-Pass Charlie's airstrikes enabled the Haider night bombers (one of which was being flown by the OC Squadron Leader Rais A. Rafi himself) to pinpoint the Ambala runway accurately and heavily crater it with time delayed 1000lbs bombs.